SoftwareAG/c8y-docs/content/web/microfrontends-bundle/add-a-new-package-as-blueprint.md

   - `module`: The name of the Angular module class.
   - `path`: The path to the TypeScript file with the module.
   - `description`: A brief description of what the module does.
 - `contextPath`: The context path tells on which URL your blueprint can be loaded.
-As this is also used to generate a global variable, you need to choose a valid JavaScript variable.
+As this is also used to generate a global variable, choose a valid JavaScript variable.
 For example your `contextPath` should not start with a number.
-To avoid conflicts it is good practice to add some prefix to your context path, e.g. the acronym of your company like `acme-`.
+To avoid conflicts it is good practice to add a prefix to your context path, for example, the acronym of your company: `acme-`.

 {{< c8y-admon-info >}}
 A blueprint can also include plugins, which can later be used to extend other applications.